-The most glorious moments in parenting are sometimes as simple as your child doing something you ask them to do, that they don't normally do, without prompting.
+The most glorious moments in parenting are sometimes as simple as your child obeying a boundary, that they normally ignore, without prompting.

-For me, this was when my son started putting his backpack in the right spot after school.
+For me, this was when my son started putting his backpack in the right bin after school.

 Instead of throwing it in the middle of the living room, I showed him the place it belongs.

 It took him a while to get this down, and sometimes he still forgets.
-But he knows that if he doesn't put his backpack in the right spot, he's lost 15 min of video game time from the weekend.
+But he knows that if he doesn’t put his backpack in the right spot, he loses 15 min of video game time from the weekend.

 But when he DOES it, without me asking him, I reward him.
-And I don't mean reward as in give him a new toy or more video game time.
-Rewards can quickly become the wrong motivator for our kids obeying.
+And I don’t mean reward as in give him a new toy or more video game time.
+Rewards can quickly become the wrong motivator for our kids to obey.

-I more so mean to reward them with your praise and acknowledgement on follow through.
-This can mean a simple "thank you!"
+I more so mean to reward them with your praise and acknowledgment on follow through.
+This can mean a simple “thank you!”